Twitter bans MyPillow CEO Mike Lindell

 MyPillow did not immediately respond to a request for comment.
 But in an interview last week with the Right Side Broadcasting Network, a conservative YouTube channel, Lindell insisted that recent backlash would only benefit his business.

-“Every time I got attacked, my business would go up, anywhere from 10 to 30 percent,” Lindell said, although he did not specify what metric he was referring to.
+“Every time I got attacked, my business would go up, anywhere from 10 to 30 percent,” he said, although he did not specify what metric he was referring to.
 “Here’s my theory: Everybody on the right buys more, they buy more to support the cause.
 If you’re righteous, if it’s the right thing, they’re going to support you.”

-Lindell’s high-profile political stances since the election have also caused at least one rift on the MyPillow corporate board.
-In an interview with The Post, Bob Roepke, a former member of MyPillow’s board of directors, said he stepped down this month after a term of approximately three or four years.
+Lindell’s high-profile political stances since the election have also caused at least one rift within the MyPillow corporate board.
+In an interview with The Post, Bob Roepke said he stepped down from the board of directors this month after a term of about three or four years.
 Lindell’s politics were a major factor in his decision, he said, although he also cited personal health concerns and a desire to focus more on his own business.

 Lawmakers who objected to election results have been cut off from 20 of their 30 biggest corporate PAC donors

-Roepke said he and Lindell parted on decent terms and he admires much of the charitable work Lindell has done to help people in Minnesota.
+Roepke said they parted on decent terms and that he admires much of the charitable work Lindell has done to help Minnesotans.

 Lindell said he has known Roepke for most of his life and he thinks Roepke’s resignation came because of “cancel culture.”

-The CEO joins Trump allies Roger Stone and Stephen K. Bannon in getting tossed from Twitter in recent years.
-Trump himself was banned two days after the Capitol insurrection “due to the risk of further incitement of violence.”
-Since then, it and other social media sites have taken aggressive steps against inflammatory rhetoric and election misinformation.
+The chief executive joins Trump allies Roger Stone and Stephen K. Bannon in being removed from Twitter in recent years.
+Trump was banned two days after the Capitol insurrection “due to the risk of further incitement of violence.”
+Since then, Twitter and other social media sites have taken aggressive steps against inflammatory rhetoric and election misinformation.

-Last week, Rep. Marjorie Taylor Greene (R-Ga.), a backer of QAnon conspiracy theory who also has repeated debunked claims of election fraud, earned a 12-hour ban from Twitter last week for violating the civic integrity policy.
+Last week, Rep. Marjorie Taylor Greene (R-Ga.), a backer of the QAnon conspiracy theory who also has repeated debunked claims of election fraud, was banned from Twitter for 12 hours for violating the civic integrity policy.

-The political fortunes of public figures, including Lindell, championing Trump’s baseless election fraud claims could get an early test in Minnesota politics.
-Lindell has stoked speculation of a 2022 gubernatorial run.
+The political fortunes of those supporting Trump’s false election claims could get an early test in Minnesota, where Lindell has stoked speculation of a 2022 gubernatorial run.
 With deep pockets and name recognition, Lindell could be a strong contender, but on Monday and in earlier comments to Axios he indicated that his main focus right now is on the fraud claims.

 “You can never use machines again, ever,” he said on Monday.
 “All that stuff could weigh in my decision.”